New Jersey park closed as search for alligator continues

-MIDDLESEX COUNTY, N.J.
-(PIX11) — When you think of where alligators call home, there’s a good chance Florida and Louisiana may come to mind.
+MIDDLESEX, N.J.
+(WPIX) – When you think of where alligators call home, there’s a good chance Florida and Louisiana may come to mind.

 Yet that is exactly the case in Middlesex County, where an alligator was spotted in the Ambrose Brook in Victor Crowell Park.
 The police department and crews have been searching for the reptile.
-It’s been keeping a low profile, and people are going there in hopes of getting a glimpse.
+It’s been keeping a low profile, and people are going there with the hope of getting a glimpse.

 “You can tell by the people out here.
 They are excited.
 We finally made the news for something,” said Francis Sweeney.